 An investigation into a possible Eucharistic miracle in the Diocese of Salt Lake City was opened last month after a host appeared to bleed at St. Xavier Church in Kearns, Utah.
 Although initially it was displayed and attracted great excitement, the diocese appointed a committee to look into it.

 Msgr.
-Mannion’s perspective reflects the Church’s cautious approach to all miracles, because, often, there are organic explanations.
+Mannion encouraged people to remain calm, and he said that when they receive the test result, it will be made public.
+His perspective reflects the Church’s cautious approach to all miracles, because, often, there are organic explanations.

 Other recent reports of bleeding hosts have turned out to be false.
 For instance, last May, several blogs showed a photograph of a bleeding host at St. Patrick Church in Rochelle, Ill.
 At least one report even claimed the host had turned to flesh and blood.
 The pastor, Father Johnson Lopez, confirmed to the Register that it was only bacteria.
 “I truly believe in miracles, and an extraordinary miracle of the Eucharist would be a blessing for our community, but there was no miracle,” he said.